 Whether you’re working up a sweat at the gym or working long hours at a desk, your muscles are undergoing stress and could always benefit from a little TLC.
 By incorporating a regular routine of self-myofascial release (or self-massage) into your day, you can help to relieve those tight spots along your muscles to reduce pain and keep your body moving well.

-Here are 6 items to add to your Amazon cart that will help your body recover after a tough day at both the gym and the office.
+Here are 7 products to add to your Amazon cart to help you recover after a tough day at both the gym and the office:

 1. Premium Medium-Density Foam Roller